 I got the gig to write the first Painter manual because Painter inventors Mark Zimmer and Tom Hedges liked the job I did writing the Shapes manual for ColorStudio, an image-editing program they wrote prior to Painter and before the arrival of Photoshop.
 Shapes was the name of ColorStudio’s vector tools that were later incorporated into Painter, and the writing I did for the Shapes manual was included in the Painter manual.
 So I’ve actually been writing about Painter since before it was Painter.

-I was hired to write the Shapes manual by ColorStudio’s product manager, Betsy January, who I had met when she and I were volunteers for the Mac Street Journal, published by the New York Mac Users Group (NYMUG).
+I was hired to write the Shapes manual by ColorStudio’s product manager, Betsy January, whom I had met when she and I were volunteers for the Mac Street Journal, published by the New York Mac Users Group (NYMUG).

 I joined NYMUG in 1988 when I decided to buy a Mac and become a freelance writer and publisher after several years of staff writing and editing jobs, thinking that volunteering for the computer group might be a good way to network and get clients.
 What an understatement that turned out to be!

-The first time I met Mark Zimmer was at ColorStudio’s publisher Letraset’s headquarters in New Jersey.
+The first time I met Mark Zimmer was in 1989 at ColorStudio’s publisher Letraset’s headquarters in New Jersey.
 Mark was in town from California and I was invited to talk to him firsthand for information to write the Shapes manual.

 ColorStudio may not strike the same chord for you that it would if I said Photoshop, but actually, ColorStudio predated Photoshop and at the time, ColorStudio was very respected at high-end service bureaus for the way it handled color printing.
 In fact, the ColorStudio printing algorithms were incorporated into the early versions of Painter and, later on, I published my printed Painter how-to magazine, Artistry, using Painter for output.
 At the time, Painter produced much livelier color output than Photoshop.